-In metazoa, diverse stress signals converge at a single phosphorylation event at serine 51 of a common effector, the translation initiation factor eIF2 α .
-This step is carried out by four eIF2 α kinases in mammalian cells: PERK, which responds to an accumulation of unfolded proteins in the endoplasmic reticulum (ER), GCN2 to amino acid starvation and UV light, PKR to viral infection, and HRI to heme deficiency.
-This collection of signaling pathways has been termed the 'integrated stress response' (ISR), as they converge on the same molecular event. eIF2 α phosphorylation results in an attenuation of translation with consequences that allow cells to cope with the varied stresses (Wek et al., 2006).
+In metazoa, diverse stress signals converge at a single phosphorylation event at serine 51 of a common effector, the translation initiation factor eIF2 $\alpha$ .
+This step is carried out by four eIF2 $\alpha$ kinases in mammalian cells: PERK, which responds to an accumulation of unfolded proteins in the endoplasmic reticulum (ER), GCN2 to amino acid starvation and UV light, PKR to viral infection, and HRI to heme deficiency.
+This collection of signaling pathways has been termed the "integrated stress response" (ISR), as they converge on the same molecular event. eIF2 $\alpha$ phosphorylation results in an attenuation of translation with consequences that allow cells to cope with the varied stresses (1).

-eIF2 (which is comprised of three subunits, α , β and γ) binds GTP and the initiator Met-tRNA to form the ternary complex (eIF2-GTP-Met-tRNA_i), which, in turn, associates with the 40S ribosomal subunit forming the 43S pre-initiation complex (PIC) that scans the 5'UTR of mRNAs to select the initiating AUG codon.
-Upon phosphorylation of its α -subunit, eIF2 becomes a competitive inhibitor of its eLife digest The synthesis of proteins is an essential step in many biological processes, including memory, and drugs that inhibit protein synthesis are known to impair memory in rodents.
-It is thought that the brain needs these proteins to convert short-term memories into long-term memories through a process known as consolidation.
+eIF2 (which is comprised of three subunits, $\alpha$ , $\beta$ and $\gamma$ ) binds GTP and the initiator Met-tRNA to form the ternary complex (eIF2-GTP-Met-tRNAi), which, in turn, associates with the 40S ribosomal subunit forming the 43S pre-initiation complex (PIC) that scans the 5'UTR of mRNAs to select the initiating AUG codon.
+Upon phosphorylation of its $\alpha$ -subunit, eIF2 becomes a competitive inhibitor of its GTPexchange factor (GEF), eIF2B (2).
+The tight and non-productive binding of phosphorylated eIF2 to eIF2B prevents loading of the eIF2 complex with GTP thus blocking ternary complex formation and reducing translation initiation (3).
+Because eIF2B is less abundant than eIF2, phosphorylation of only a small fraction of the total eIF2 has a dramatic impact on eIF2B activity in cells.